The Carlson Law Firm, a leading personal injury law firm in Texas, announced a landmark…

 Who is Responsible for Keeping Kids Safe at Summer Camp?

 Generally, the camp assumes responsibility when it comes to keeping your children reasonably safe.
 Because summer camps operate under the legal theory of premises liability, they owe a duty to ensure that activities are safe and minimize injury risks.
 Further, the camp has a responsibility to perform background on staff.
 Camp organizers should ensure that all staff who will come into contact with children have clean backgrounds.
 For example, organizers should look out for red flags like criminal convictions for sexual assault, child abuse, and other dangerous past behaviors.
 A camp may be liable if it fails to perform such a check or hires someone knowing their background.
 Further examples of camp negligence include:

 - Exposing guests or campers to dangerous conditions in tents and cabins

-- Improper supervision of activities like swimming, climbing, hunting, canoeing or other outdoor activities
+- Improperly supervising activities like swimming, climbing, hunting, canoeing, or other outdoor activities

 - Failing to properly service equipment

-- Failure to secure dangerous conditions such as pits and bodies of water with proper fencing or other safeguards
+- Failing to secure dangerous conditions such as pits and bodies of water with proper fencing or other safeguards

 Keep in mind, the camp is not responsible for all injuries.
 For instance, there is an assumed risk when signing your child up for a risky activity like football camp.
 Children suffer injuries at summer camp; that’s a part of life.
 However, whether or not the camp is responsible depends on your specific situation.
 If you believe the camp is at fault for your child’s injury, contact The Carlson Law Firm today.
 A free case evaluation with a Child Injury Lawyer from our firm is your first step to ensuring your family receives the recovery you deserve.

 The Carlson Law Firm Can Help